RCMP RFI – When should I start to prepare?

 - Two types of questions are used to assess whether you meet these competencies.
 Behavioural and Situational.
 Learn what that means and how you formulate your answers.

-- Once you learn what the competencies are, and understand their definitions, start gathering stories from past experiences that you can use when answering the Behavioural questions to demonstrate that you meet each of the competencies.
+- Once you learn what the competencies are, and understand the definitions, start gathering stories from past experiences that you can use when answering the Behavioural questions to demonstrate that you meet each of the competencies.